Refurb of the Month: Steve Biggs’ Cessna P210

 Key Takeaways:

-• The comprehensive upgrades included a complete panel overhaul with modern avionics, a new fire-blocked leather and wool interior with memory foam, and a fresh paint job.
+• The refurbishment included a full avionics upgrade to a modern panel, a luxurious new fire-blocked leather and wool interior, and a fresh paint job, resulting in a state-of-the-art, capable cross-country aircraft.

 See a mistake?
 Contact us.